tarekmulla/mulla-website/README.md

 ## Deployment prerequisites ##

-Before you provision the infrastructure you will need to make sure the following requirements are satisfied:
+Before proceeding with infrastructure provisioning, ensure that the following requirements are met:

 1. Have an S3 bucket to store the infrastructure status
+2. Have a public route 53 domain
+3. Set the value of the `domain` variable in your Terraform configuration to match the domain created in Route 53.

 ## DevSecOps practices ##